 In this article, we will first dissect how HIS software works, and define the various components of such a software system.
 We will go on to further discuss the various types of HIS implemented in hospital systems today.

-What Is A Hospital Information System And How Does It Work?
+What is a Hospital Information System and How does it Work?

 Everyone involved in a healthcare organizational setup from patients, to clinicians to public health officials interacts with a HIS.
 The HIS involves a bunch of subsystems handling data related to the activities of providers and healthcare organizations.
 In addition to a hospital's operational management, HIS also takes care of other aspects such as supporting healthcare policy decisions.